 Although print advertising is far from dead, it’s no secret that digital advertising has boomed over the last decade and is continuing to evolve each day.
 Leading this charge is, unquestionably, Google.
 Google offers a variety of advertising formats to help you spread the word about your products and services.

-- 5 Ways Your Business Can Benefit from Google Search Ads
+- 5 Ways Your Business Can Benefit from Google Search Ads (current article)

 If you have a smartphone or use a computer on a regular basis, chances are you use Google’s search engine regularly.
 Whether you’re searching for a new restaurant, a swimsuit for the summer, or an attorney, Google instantly provides results that match your search.
 With Google’s Search Network, business owners can take advantage of this by bidding on terms related to their products and services, causing Google to deliver an ad for your company to people looking for what you offer.
 We’ve put together 5 of the biggest reasons your company should be using Google search ads.
 Check them out:

 1. Simply Put – People Use Google

 Here are some quick statistics on the widespread use of Google*: